LilSodium/Multiplayer-Worms/README.md

 # Multiplayer Worms 🕹️
 Hello and welcome to my Worms multiplayer project.
-As the name implies, this is simply Worms, but with multiplayer!
+As the name implies, this is simply Worm, but with multiplayer!

 It's a browser-based, built with Vue for the front-end and Node.js with Socket.IO for the back-end so we have real-time communication.